 To top it off, they provide all this for an amazingly low price.
 Rocket French, for instance, put out the following comparison chart:

-It was named PC Magazine’s Editor’s Choice for Language Learning, and its customers have overwhelmingly positive reviews.
+It was named PC Magazine’s Editor’s Choice for Language Learning, it recently won a Bessie Award for the Best Educational Software and its customers have overwhelmingly positive reviews.

 They offer 12 language courses: French, Hindi, Spanish, Arabic, German, Italian, Japanese, Korean, Portuguese, Mandarin, English (for Spanish speakers) and even American Sign Language.